University of Wisconsin Data Science DegreeUniversity of Wisconsin Data Science Degree

 Medicine

 The rise of big data is a boon for healthcare.
 With the advent of the electronic health record and the unprecedented amounts of knowledge at their fingertips, doctors can provide faster and more accurate diagnoses.
 Health agencies can predict potential epidemics and identify the sources of outbreaks.
-In the future, analyses of large-scale genetic data will enable personalized treatments for individual patients.
-Healthcare providers will use smartphone applications and wearable sensors to monitor vital signs and self-reported behavior data to identify patients who need help.
+Analyses of large-scale genetic data enable personalized treatments for individual patients.
+Healthcare providers use smartphone applications and wearable sensors to monitor vital signs and self-reported behavior data to identify patients who need help.

 Travel and Transportation